-Policy HT1 - Development Boundaries Background
+Policy HT1 - Development Boundaries

-9.1.
-2015 Survey clearly showed that over 80% of responses were in favour of the Parish Council having more control over planned building projects and agreed with the concept of Development (Settlement) Boundaries.
-The principles for the establishment of Development Boundaries are covered in

-- 9.2.
-Historically affordable housing has been the driving factor for the erection of new housing within the Crowan Parish, but this demand has diminished within recent years.
-However there has been identified through consultations that there is now a developing demand for housing to suit elderly and infirm people that would also release larger properties to families whilst allowing them to stay within the Parish. - 9.3.
-The strategy to deliver local needs housing in Crowan Parish is to establish settlement boundaries and rely on exception sites to meet local affordable housing need, when required.
+- 8.1 The 2015 Survey clearly showed that over 80% of responses were in favour of the Parish Council having more control over planned building projects and agreed with the concept of Development (Settlement) Boundaries.
+The principles for the establishment of Development Boundaries are covered in Appendix A together with A4 size maps showing the Development Boundaries for the five villages within the parish viz.
+Crowan, Leedstown, Nancegollan, Praze-an-Beeble and Townshend. - 8.2 Historically affordable housing has been the driving factor for the erection of new housing within the Crowan Parish, but this demand has diminished in certain locations within the within the Parish in recent years, viz.
+Leedstown.
+However there has been identified through consultations that there is now a developing demand for housing to suit elderly and infirm people that would also release larger properties to families whilst allowing them to stay within the Parish. - 8.3 The strategy to deliver local needs housing in Crowan Parish is to establish Development Boundaries allowing infill and rounding off and rely on exception sites to meet local affordable housing need, when fully identified.

-9.4.
-To direct development to existing settlements to minimise impact on the open countryside and maintain the character of the separate settlements within the parish.
+8.4 To direct development to existing settlements to minimise impact on the open countryside and maintain the character of the separate settlements within the parish.
 The policy also aims to direct development to areas where access to services can minimise the need to travel.